 This is what you’ll need:

-• If you’d like to add lights to the canvas, you can buy 14″ inch grommets (or whatever fits your bulbs), attach them to the fabric where you want the lights and stick the bulbs from a white light garland through the grommet.
+- If you’d like to add lights to the canvas, you can buy 14″ inch grommets (or whatever fits your bulbs), attach them to the fabric where you want the lights, and stick the bulbs from a white light garland through the grommet on the back of the canvas and let the electrical cord hang out at the bottom.
 I opted for no lights since I want my chandelier to be the lighting focal point and another reason is that the grommets were on the pricey side.
-It sure would look stunning to have the canvas lit!
+It sure would look stunning to have the canvas lit though!